world-wide-weights/wwweights/scripts/README.md

 1. localhost port => default 3002
 2. filepath to json => default data/sample.json
-3. chunksize for insert (may be useful for gigantic inserts) => default all at once
+3. chunksize for insert (may be useful for gigantic inserts) => default to 100

 ### Local steps